Mobile Menu

 You can store them on the counter for 1-2 days and then in the fridge for up to 7 days.

-However, the butterball cookies really shine when they are frozen as they retain their original flavor beautifully!
+However, the butterball cookies with no nuts really shine when they are frozen as they retain their original flavor beautifully!

 The Italian butterballs keep well in the freezer for 1-2 months.
-When storing them, store the baked cookie in a sealed container, but do not dust/shake with powdered sugar.
+When storing them, store the baked cookies in a sealed container, but do not dust/shake them with powdered sugar.

 If you have leftover butterball cookies, it is okay to store them with the powdered sugar on, of course, as it is the only way, but you will need to “refresh” them with more sugar once you pull them out to serve!

-We always make these ahead of Christmas or a big family event and freeze them until the day of when we defrost and add to the cookie tray!
+We always make these ahead of Christmas or a big family event and freeze them until the day of when we defrost them and add them to the cookie tray!

 Did You Try This Recipe?